bunceandbean/bunceandbean.github.io/docs/_posts/2023-10-27-making-flippy-floppy.md

     \therefore & P(n) \space \forall n \geq n_0
   \end{array}$$

-Here, we have a base case ($P(n_0)$), and our induction hypothesis (the implication).
-With both of these proven, we can successfully prove the generic $P(n)$ (for some $n$ greater than or equal to our base case).
+Here, we have a base case ($$P(n_0)$$), and our induction hypothesis (the implication).
+With both of these proven, we can successfully prove the generic $$P(n)$$ (for some $n$ greater than or equal to our base case).
 This type of proof is used widely by people in mathematics, computer science, and more.
 Usually, most computer science students will be introduced to this early on their career, as it is used to prove upper-level concepts they might encounter as they move through their degree.
 However, there is also two other types of induction that often times students struggle with.
 This being structural induction (a whole other beast) and ***STRONG*** induction.
 So what exactly is strong induction, and why is it considered ***STRONG***?
 Well, it is actually the exact same as normal induction, with one twist.
 Instead of one base-case, we can have _multiple_.
-So instead of $n_0$, we have $n_0, n_1, n_2, ..., n_k$.
+So instead of $$n_0$$, we have $$n_0, n_1, n_2, ..., n_k$$.
 Having multiple base cases seems a bit redundant, but it can actually make our lives much easier.
-When we are making our induction hypothesis, we usually say $\forall k \geq k_0$, meaning we can only really work with $k$ when we are trying to work out our proof.
+When we are making our induction hypothesis, we usually say $$\forall k \geq k_0$$, meaning we can only really work with $$k$$ when we are trying to work out our proof.
 Strong induction with multiple base cases gives us another tool.
-With strong induction, we say $\forall \space k \geq i \geq k_0$.
-Since we have values between our first base case and $k$, we can utilize all of these values in our proof.
+With strong induction, we say $$\forall \space k \geq i \geq k_0$$.
+Since we have values between our first base case and $$k$$, we can utilize all of these values in our proof.
 This is what makes strong induction so ***STRONG***.

 ## Making Flippy Floppy